-Then, looking down, I came across a small seedling sticking out the side of the wall, growing in nothing, with barely any soil between the stones.
+Then, looking down, I came across a tiny seedling sticking out the side of the wall, growing in nothing, with barely any soil between the stones.

-Today, that seedling is this strapping young fellow on the image left – European Ash tree.
+Today, that seedling is this strapping young fellow on the image left – a European Ash tree.

 He has survived the droughts, heavy snows, pouring rains, and sub-zero temperatures all by himself, without anyone taking care of him.